 This is a survey of currently available wireless RF modem products suitable for wireless LAN and MAN applications.
 At the moment, this survey includes only those products which are suitable for unlicenced operation in the ISM bands: 900 MHz (902-928 MHz), 2.4 GHz (2400-2483.5 MHz) and 5.8 GHz (5725-5850 MHz).
 Some of these products are intended for very short range wireless applications, while others are designed to be used as longer-haul point-to-point wireless bridges, and some can be used in either role.
 No attempt has been made to differentiate between these usages in this survey.
 Also, I don't necessarily list every product in each vendor's wireless product line.
-Some product lines have many different variants, and the tables would get too unwieldy if I tried to list them all, but I try to include some representative products in which the WLAN modem is integrated into something else, such as a portable computer.
+Some product lines have many different variants, and the tables would get too unwieldy if I tried to list them all, but I try to include some representative products from each manufacturer.
+I tend to omit the "access point" products, and products in which the WLAN modem is integrated into something else, such as a portable computer.
 The vast majority of the products listed use spread spectrum modulation techniques, since that is where my main interest lies.

 Most of the information presented here was taken from manufacturers' literature, so the figures concerning data rates and ranges are subject to specmanship.
 Caveat emptor!
 Accurate pricing information is also hard to come by, and subject to inaccuracies, so don't take what you see here as gospel.
-It's also entirely possible that some of the products listed are actually "vaporhardware".
+It's possible that some of the products listed are actually "vaporhardware".
 If you have any information along these lines, please let me know.

 This survey covers only complete wireless modem products (i.e., plug-in cards or standalone units).
-It does not cover chip sets, amplifiers, etc. Many of these other products can be found in Lee Fry's Spread Spectrum Device Compendium (unfortunately, now getting woefully out of date).
+It does not cover chip sets, amplifiers, etc. Many of these other products can be found in Lee Fry's Spread Spectrum Device Compendium.

-New!
 Infrared wireless technology is a viable alternative for some WLAN applications.
-This is beyond the scope of this survey, but Alexey Vladimirov has created an IR WLAN Product Directory which is in the same format as this one.
-Go take a look!
+This is beyond the scope of this survey, but here are a few (very few at the moment!) links to IR WLAN vendors which may be helpful.

 Due to a number of requests, I have started a page listing sources of antennas for WLAN/MAN applications.
 As with the modem listings, I cover only the manufacturers, not resellers.
-Most of the WLAN manufacturers can supply a variety of antennas, of course, but this list will provide some alternate (and guite possibly less expensive) sources.
+Most of the WLAN manufacturers can supply a variety of antennas, of course, but this list will provide some alternate (and quite possibly less expensive) sources.
 The antenna listing contains only a brief overview of WLAN-related product lines, not details on individual products.

-I've added a new page for links to WLAN-related resources which don't fall into the other categories in this directory, and a change log to track the changes made to this website.
+I've added a new page for links to WLAN-related resources which don't fall into the other categories in this directory.